Bambarello/VerticalMasternodeSetup/README.md

 Steps:

 **0) Create a new VPS** or use existing one.
 Recommended VPS resource configuration is similar to the vultr's $5/mo (25GB SSD/1xCPU/1GB RAM, Ubuntu 16.04).
 It can handle several MNs running simultaneously on the same public IP address but they have to use dirfferent ports.
-Therefore you cannot easily run more than one REDEN MN on the same box.
+Therefore you cannot easily run more than one Virtical vnode on the same box.
 Different coins are fine.

-**1)** In Windows wallet, **create a new receiving address** and name it **mn1** for example.
+**1)** In Windows wallet, **create a new receiving address** and name it **vn1** for example.

 **2) Send exactly 3750 VTL to this new address**.
-NOTE: if you are setting up many msternodes and wish to perform multiple 3750 payments in a row before following through steps (3)-(6), make sure you select correct __inputs__ for each payment or __lock__ your 3750 coins manually after each payment using Coin Control Features, otherwise your coins may get reused and only last payment will yield valid masternode output.
+NOTE: if you are setting up many msternodes and wish to perform multiple 3750 payments in a row before following through steps (3)-(6), make sure you select correct __inputs__ for each payment or __lock__ your 3750 coins manually after each payment using Coin Control Features, otherwise your coins may get reused and only last payment will yield valid vnode output.
 The wallet will lock your payments automatically after you restart it in step (6).

 **3) View vnode outputs** - output transaction ID and transaction index in wallet Debug Console (Tools -> Debug console) by typing: